luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.financial/README.md

 	 3. Run Synchronize Terminology, Sequence Check and Role Access Update
 	 4. Restart Server
  ```
-<b>Verify reports and processes menus created. </b>
+<b>Make some changes </b>

 Using Application Dictionary For Menus and Processes, make translations for your Language.
 In case of Spanish, you may copy es_CO (Colombia) Translations.
 AMERPSOFT Financial Processes.

+** IMPORTANT **
 Company Logo is shown on most reports.

 To update go to 'System Admin / Tenant Rules / Tenant', on Tab 'Tenant Info', update 'Logo' and 'Logo Report' fields with your company image.

+<b>Verify reports and processes menus created. </b>

  ```text
 	- Amfin Process Reset Accounting